de

 This is the Pirelli footprint.
 At 880p and 29 psi it gives

-an area of 147cm2.
-Raising the inflation to 42psi did hardly
+the inflation to 42psi did hardly show any difference in

-show any difference in area size.
-This sow two things...
+area size.
+This show two things...

 1, the tread pattern is geatly reducing the area.